Last updated on March 9th, 2022

 The great thing about staying here is that you’re not too far from town ($10 taxi ride with bus options as well).
 In fact, you can walk pretty much from the hotel along the seaside promenade towards Sea Point and even further.
 This is a great way to start or end your day and if you like jogging, this is one of the best routes in town.
 There are other boutique hotels in Bantry Bay as well as in nearby Sea Point so if you’re asking yourself where to stay in Cape Town and the Ambassador doesn’t suit your needs this part of town is still a great place to base yourself.

 Here’s a list of all Cape Town accommodations that you can book online.

-After the wonderful breakfast, I headed to the #1 attraction in Cape Town and a definite ‘must do’ in your Cape Town travel, Table Mountain.
+After the wonderful breakfast, I headed to the #1 attraction in Cape Town and a definite ‘must-do’ in your Cape Town travel, Table Mountain.
 This mountain is synonymous with Cape Town and in many ways, defines it (it definitely impacts the weather).
-Voted as one of the ‘New Seven Wonders of the World’, Table Mountain is visible from almost of every point in Cape Town.
-The 1,087 square meters flat top mountain is filled with gorges and rugged peaks including Devil’s Peak to the west, Signal Hill and Lion’s Head in the northern section and the 12 Apostles in the south.
+Voted as one of the ‘New Seven Wonders of the World’, Table Mountain is visible from almost every point in Cape Town.
+The 1,087 square meters flat-top mountain is filled with gorges and rugged peaks including Devil’s Peak to the west, Signal Hill and Lion’s Head in the northern section, and the 12 Apostles in the south.